Certified Training: Small Boxes are All You Need: Abstract

 \section{Abstract}

-We propose the novel certified training method, \tool, which outperforms existing methods across perturbation magnitudes on \mnist, \cifar, and \TIN, in terms of both \emph{standard and certifiable accuracies}.
-The key insight behind \tool is that propagating interval bounds for a small but carefully selected subset of the adversarial input region is sufficient to approximate the worst-case loss over the whole region while significantly reducing approximation errors. \tool does not only establish a new state-of-the-art in all commonly used benchmarks but more importantly, points to a new class of certified training methods promising to overcome the robustness-accuracy trade-off.
+To obtain, deterministic guarantees of adversarial robustness, specialized training methods are used.
+We propose, \tool, a novel such certified training method, based on the key insight that propagating interval bounds for a small but carefully selected subset of the adversarial input region is sufficient to approximate the worst-case loss over the whole region while significantly reducing approximation errors.
+We show in an extensive empirical evaluation that \tool outperforms existing certified defenses in terms of both \emph{standard and certifiable accuracies} across perturbation magnitudes and datasets, pointing to a new class of certified training methods promising to alleviate the robustness-accuracy trade-off.